Industrial Logging in the Sierra Nevada

 Fixing the Problem

-California’s current forestry regulations allow SPI to clearcut more than a million acres of California forests with no limit on the amount of clearcutting in a single watershed, and no protections for sensitive watersheds or old-growth forests.
+California’s current forestry regulations, administered by Cal Fire, allow SPI to clearcut more than a million acres of California forests with no limit on the amount of clearcutting in a single watershed, and no protections for sensitive watersheds or old-growth forests.
+And although we have focused our discussion here on SPI, there are other companies operating in Northern California that are also guilty of the same types of ecologically devastating logging practices.
+The problem is chronic and cumulative, and without intervention soon, many plants and animals will simply disappear from our forests.

 The State Water Resources Control Board is required to ensure that logging does not violate the Clean Water Act but the water board has delegated this authority to the California Department of Fire and Forestry which consistently has approved logging plans that have failed to protect water quality.

-• Limiting the amount of clearcutting that can be conducted in any decade in any watershed.
+- Limiting the amount of clearcutting that can be conducted in any watershed.

-• Limiting the use of certain herbicides that persist in soils, contaminate streams, and threaten the survival of aquatic species such as amphibians.
+- Limiting the use of herbicides that persist in soils, contaminate streams, and threaten the survival of aquatic species such as fish and amphibians.